Help at home

 - upfront payments, such as bonds for new accommodation, plus any ongoing monthly payments for in-home care and maintenance.

-Visit the My Aged Care website for more information on pricing or use the Residential Care Fee Estimator to calculate the costs.
+Visit the My Aged Care website for more information on pricing or use the Residential Care Fee Estimator to calculate the costs to help you make a decision that best suits your financial situation in your retirement.

 A full list of current rates is available on the Department of Human Services website.

-If you’re looking to downsize, you may consider a retirement community, such as a retirement village or housing estate.
+If you’re looking to downsize, you may consider relocating to a retirement community, such as a retirement village or housing estate.

 A retirement community means you can have close, shared access to support services and amenities that keep you engaged with your family, social groups and local community.